Azaria Alon: Biography

 Azaria Alon was born in Ukraine.
 His family immigrated to Palestine in 1925, settling on Kfar Yehezkel, a moshav in the Jezreel Valley.
 They moved to Kiryat Haim in 1932, the year in which he graduated from the Hebrew Reali School.
 Alon returned to the Jezreel Valley at the age of 20 to live on Kibbutz Beit HaShita.
 In 1952, he married Reut, with whom he had four children.

 Awards and recognition

 Alon received an Israel Prize for lifetime achievement in 2012.
-He had previously been nominated for the Israel Prize when the SPNI won it in 1980.
+He had previously been nominated for the Israel Prize when the Society for the Protection of Nature in Israel won it in 1980.

 Alon also entered the Guinness Book of World Records as the anchor of the oldest radio program.